The Amazing Race Australia: Legs

 At the beginning of each leg, teams receive an allowance of cash, typically in Australian dollars, to cover expenses during the competition (except for the purchase of airline tickets, which are paid for by credit cards provided by the show).

 Teams then have to follow clues and Route Markers that will lead them to the various destinations and tasks they will face.
 Modes of travel between these destinations include commercial and chartered aeroplanes, boats, trains, taxis, buses, and rented vehicles provided by the show, or the teams may simply travel by foot.
-Each leg ends with a twelve-hour Pit Stop where teams are able to rest and where teams that arrives last are progressively eliminated until only three teams remain.
+Each leg ends with a Pit Stop where teams are able to rest and where teams that arrives last are progressively eliminated until only three teams remain.
 Most legs comprise three or more challenges, often a Roadblock, Detour and a Route Info task.
 The first teams to arrive at the Pit Stop win prizes, usually from the show's sponsors.

-Gameplay Prizes
+Gameplay prizes

 Occasionally, the first arriving team will win an advantage in the game.